 The structural parts of NIRSpec and almost all of its mirrors are made of Silicon Carbide (SiC), a novel ceramic material, with very high stiffness-to-mass ratio and thermal stability.

-NIRSpec will allow scientists to study objects embedded in shrouds of gas and dust, to find out more about how galaxies formed and evolved, and to analyse the atmospheres of extrasolar planets to determine if water is present.
+NIRSpec will allow scientists to study objects embedded in shrouds of gas and dust, to find out more about how galaxies formed and evolved, and to characterise the atmospheres of extrasolar planets to determine if water is present.